-1.16 It is a requirement of Sustainability Appraisal and Strategic Environmental Assessment that policy options are not only considered singly, but that their cumulative effects are also assessed.
+1.17 It is a requirement of Sustainability Appraisal and Strategic Environmental Assessment that policies are not only considered singly, but that their cumulative effects are also assessed.
 The net impact of all policies was determined against each Sustainability Objective.
 From this exercise it was found that there are no undesirable cumulative effects on any of the Sustainability Objectives.